alexandrajulius/HAppy/README.md

 A **H**ttp **Ap**plication in **Py**thon - or an attempt to create a minimalistic web framework.

 This is a work in progress pet project that provides
-  * a server running a http handler that can respond to GET requests
+  * a server running a http handler that responds to GET requests with static HTML

 Eventually there will be
-  * responses to POST request
+  * responses to POST requests
   * a simple routing logic
+  * dynamic HTML generation
   * asynchronous http handling
   * authentication handling